open-telemetry/semantic-conventions/docs/database/database-metrics.md

 This attribute has stability level RELEASE CANDIDATE.

-**[3]:** If readily available and if a database call is performed on a single collection.
+**[3] `db.collection.name`:** If readily available and if a database call is performed on a single collection.
 The collection name MAY be parsed from the query text, in which case it SHOULD be the single collection name in the query.

 **[4] `db.namespace`:** If a database system has multiple namespace components, they SHOULD be concatenated (potentially using database system specific conventions) from most general to most specific namespace component, and more specific namespaces SHOULD NOT be captured without the more general namespaces, to ensure that "startswith" queries for the more general namespaces will be valid.
 Semantic conventions for individual database systems SHOULD document what `db.namespace` means in the context of that system.